S4ND1X/365-Days-Of-Code/Day 299/README.md

-#Day 299
+#Day 300
-Today I tried to finish an OOP project, there are still some things to fix but tomorrow I will finish it
+Today I managed to finish the oop project, and this week I will have to deliver several final projects, until now everything is going well